hignight/DeckOfCards/README.md

 There are two classes connected to this project: Cards and Deck.

 ## Cards.py
 Cards is a "private" class that only holds the suit and rank of a card and a method for printing what the card is.
-It is private as the class can easily be broken at the moment and there is no error handiling if you create a card that is not in the standard French suited 52 card deck.
+It is private as the class can easily be broken at the moment and there is no error handling if you create a card that is not in the standard French suited 52 card deck.

 ## Deck.py
 Deck is class that holds Cards.
 It is set up to make a 52 card deck with the standard French suits.
-You can initalize deck with no options to get a single 52 card deck or initialize it with an int to get a "shoe" with that many decks in it.
+You can initialize deck with no options to get a single 52 card deck or initialize it with an int to get a "shoe" with that many decks in it.
 So far it is a very simple class with limited error handling and limited capabilities.
 The methods you can call from Deck are:

 ### AddDecks(num_of_decks = 1)
 Adds N decks to the shoe.
 The default is 1.